MystenLabs/sui/doc/in-progress/time.md

 # Accessing Time in Move

+You have options when needing to access network-based time for your transactions.
+If you need a near real-time measurement (within a few seconds), use the immutable reference of time provided by the `Clock` module in Sui Move.
+The reference value from this module updates with every network checkpoint.
+If you don't need as current a time slice, use the `epoch_timestamp_ms` function to capture the precise moment the current epoch started.
 ## `sui::clock::Clock`

-Transactions that need access to an accurate clock must pass a read-only reference of `sui::clock::Clock` in as an entry function parameter.
+To access a prompt timestamp, you must pass a read-only reference of `sui::clock::Clock` as an entry function parameter in your transactions.
 The only available instance is found at address `0x6`.

-A unix timestamp in milliseconds can be extracted from an instance of `Clock` using
+Extract a unix timestamp in milliseconds from an instance of `Clock` using

 ```
 module sui::clock {